jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 A phrase that describes the licence type.
 For example it could say `"open access"` or it could be the same text supplied in the `title` element (above).

 ### version ###
 Alphanumeric string indicating version of the licence.
 For example `"v1.0"`.
+NOTE: This element has nothing to do with the *Article Version*.

 (This element is usually missing or empty).